digabi/naksu/README.md

  1. Invent new version number.
 Naksu uses [semantic versioning](https://semver.org/)
  1. Update Changelog (below) and set version number in `src/naksu/naksu.go` (`const version = "X.Y.Z"`)
- 1. Push changes, and wait for [Travis CI](https://travis-ci.org/digabi/naksu) to finish build
+ 1. Push changes, and wait for GitHub Action "Build and Publish" to finish
  1. Go to [releases](https://github.com/digabi/naksu/releases).
 There should be a new draft release with zipped Linux and Windows binaries attached.
 Press the Edit button.
  1. Enter the new version number to "Tag version" field (e.g. "v1.6.0" - note the "v")
  1. Fill "Release title" Field